zoomzooom6/project-three-fullstack/README.md

 **Screenshots**:

-The following pages can be found in the "./client/public/templates" directory as "vendor-dashboard.html" and "customer-dashboard.html".
+The following mobile-responsive pages can be found in the "./client/public/templates" directory as "vendor-dashboard.html" and "customer-dashboard.html".

 Finished Vendor Dashboard:
 ![Screen Shot 2021-09-24 at 12 07 19 AM (2)](https://user-images.githubusercontent.com/80941606/134617228-33a3304d-1969-4669-967c-19177010959c.png)